reuel88/online-store-tech-test/README.md

 2. Category page that lists products fetched from the [Fake Store API](https://fakestoreapi.com/)
 3. Output that's server side rendered
 4. Simple cart functionality (eg. add, remove, alert on checkout)

+## What we're leaving up to you...

+- It's up to you on how simple/complex you'd like to make the project
+- Use whatever additional dependencies that you want (ie. styling, fetch, etc, etc)
+- Use whatever project structure that your comfortable with
+- As a stretch goal, it'd be fantastic to see some form of testing and/or typescript usage

 ## Getting Started